Country of Origin

 The unusually small dome—the standard for this type driver is a 1" diameter—counteracts beaming to offer a superior off-axis response.
 This driver is hermetically sealed into a multi-damped multi-chamber system.

 Whilst the coating's color goes for a deliberate Platinum look, this Hiquphon tweeter is actually a soft dome like its black and gold variants.
 Claimed response is up to 22kHz.
 Despite small size and moving mass of 175mg, its voice coil Ø is 20mm, its power rating a stout 100 watts.
 By offering nothing but 0.75-inch tweeters, Hiquphone from Denmark's Pandrup are a unique specialist firm in this sector.
-The only other speakers I'd already reviewed which used their tweeters were Kroma's €30'000/pr Julieta from Spain, with their entry-level Mimí in the review pipeline for early 2019. … to be continued…
+The only other speakers I'd reviewed which used their tweeters were Kroma's €30'000/pr Julieta from Spain; and their entry-level Mimí which had become a permanent member of our collection past its review.
+This made it Spoey230's most natural in-house competitor.

 Would you like to download the current image?